-"In our view the UCB provided consideration for the shs.
-700m/ = loan arrangement.
-We think that the case of Hassanali K. Kanji vs Gailey & Roberts (1959) EA 52_7_is authority for this type of arrangement."
+"In our view the UCB provided consideration for the shs.700m/= loan arrangement.
+We think that the case of Hassanali K. Kanji vs Gailey & Roberts (1959) EA 521 is authority for this type of arrangement."

-In the leading judgment, of the Court of Appeal, Berko J.A. said:-
+In the leading judgment, of the Court of Appeal.
+Berko J.A. said:-

-"Looking at the documentary evidence and historv of the restructuring the and rescheduling arrangement / cannot invent any rational theory by which to account for appellant's agreeing to accept part of the debt of General Parts except that it was for the purpose of benefiting General Parts by procuring for it time to pay the debt.
+"Looking at the documentary evidence and the history of the restructuring and rescheduling arrangement I cannot invent any rational theory by which to account for appellant's agreeing to accept part of the debt of General Parts except that it was for the purpose of benefiting General Parts by procuring for it time to pay the debt.
 To say otherwise appears to be inconsistent with human nature and the whole character of the transaction.
-It may be that there was no evidence that the appellant actually used words indicating that it would be liable if UCB would give General Parts time.
+It may be that there was no evidence that the appellant actually used words including that it would be liable if UCB would give General Parts time.
+But, except on the theory that such was the understanding between the parties, the appellant's conduct in signing Exh.
+P4 is inexplicable.
+I think that there is evidence of forbearance by UCB at the request of the appellant....."

-Later the learned Justice of Appeal held:
+Later the learned justice of Appeal held:

 "In this case the period for repayment of the loan of shs.
-700/=million which was due immediately was postponed to 1.1.93 (sic).
+700/= million which was due immediately was postponed to 1.1,93 (sic).
 It was because of the appellant's agreement to have the shs.
-700/=million transferred to its account that UCB agreed to defer the repayment.
-The forbearance was sufficient consideration "
+700/= million transferred to its account that UCB agreed to defer the repayment.
+The forbearance was sufficient consideration"

 I should correct two mistakes in this passage.
 Repayment of the shs.
-700m/= was postponed to 1.12.93 not 1.1.93.
+700m/= was postponed to 1.1.93.
 Secondly, to avoid confusion it should be stressed that what the Appellant agreed to, was not "to have the shs.
 700m/= transferred to its account" but rather to have the debt (or liability for payment) of the shs.
 700m/= debt transferred to its account.
-In the resolution authorising the transaction, Exh.D14, the Appellant's Board of Directors, on 9.7.91" resolved that the company inherits a loan of shs.
+In the resolution authorizing the transaction, Exh.D14, the Appellant's Board of Directors, on 9.7.91 "resolved that the company inherits a loan of shs.
 700m/= from General Parts;" and that it be repaid in accordance with terms and conditions to be specified by the bank.
 Two matters are evident from the extracts reproduced above.
-One is that the Court of Appeal (like the Tribunal before it) relied on evidence, other than the mortgage document itself, to determine what consideration UCB had provided for the mortgage.
-It held that the consideration was UCB's forbearance, namely its acceptance at the Appellant's request, to postpone the repayment of shs.
-700m/= .
+One is that the Court of Appeal (like the Tribunal before it) relied on evidence, other than the mortgage document itself, to determine what consideration was UCB's forbearance, namely its acceptance at the Appellant's request, to postpone the repayment of shs.
+700m/=.
 The second matter is that this holding was not a directly proved fact but was an inference drawn by the court from proved facts.